Modular Forms and $k$-colored Generalized Frobenius Partitions: Introduction

 \section{Introduction}

 A partition $\pi$ of an integer $n$ is a sequence of non-increasing positive integers which add up to $n$.
 We denote the number of partitions of $n$ by $p(n)$.
-It is known that a partition $\pi$ of $n$ can be visualized using a Ferrers diagram by representing the positive integer $m$ of the $s$-th part by $m$ dots on $s$-th row.
+It is known that a partition $\pi$ of $n$ can be visualized using a Ferrers diagram by representing the positive integer $m$ of the $s$-th part by $m$ dots on the $s$-th row.
 An example showing the pictorial representation of the partition $4+4+4+2$ of the integer 14 is given in Figure \ref{fig1}.

-From the Ferrers diagram of a partition, we can construct a $2$ by $d$ matrix by carrying out the following steps: \begin{enumerate}[Step 1.] \item Remove all the dots lying on the diagonal of the diagram. \item Fill the first row of the matrix with entries $r_{1,j}$, where $r_{1,j}$ is the number of dots on the $j$-th row that are above the diagonal. \item Fill the second row of the matrix with entries $r_{2,j}$, where $r_{2,j}$ is the number of dots on the $j$-th column that are below the diagonal. \end{enumerate}
+From the Ferrers diagram of a partition, we can construct a $2$ by $d$ matrix by carrying out the following steps: \begin{enumerate}[Step 1.] \item Remove all the dots lying on the diagonal of the diagram. \item Fill the first row of the matrix with entries $r_{1,j}$, where $r_{1,j}$ is the number of dots on the $j$-th row that are to the right of the diagonal. \item Fill the second row of the matrix with entries $r_{2,j}$, where $r_{2,j}$ is the number of dots on the $j$-th column that are below the diagonal. \end{enumerate} For example, after Step 1, we obtained Figure \ref{fig2} from Figure \ref{fig1}.